ckormanyos/real-time-cpp/examples/chapter10_08a/readme.md

 and the latter controls a 2 MByte parallel SRAM brick of type
 CY62167GN, both from Cypress(R), an Infineon Company.
+The class for the larger brick is cleverly devised to use a superset of the chip addresses and is, as such, capable of also driving the chip having half the memory.

 SRAM memory abstractions of specialized iterators and containers, as shown both in great detail in the book as well as in the previous example,